Tondern raid: Background

+Naval aviation

+Britain, Japan, and Russia had conducted ship-based air raids since 1914 but these were by seaplanes lowered into the water by cranes.
+Furious was designed for aircraft to take off from its forward flight deck.

+HMS Furious

-In March 1918 the battlecruiser HMS Furious joined the Grand Fleet at Scapa Flow, flying the flag of the Rear Admiral Commanding Aircraft, Richard Phillimore.
+In March 1918 the battlecruiser HMS Furious joined the Grand Fleet at Scapa Flow, flying the flag of the Rear Admiral Commanding Aircraft (RAA), Richard Phillimore.
 Furious had been converted for use as an aircraft carrier during her construction, with a flight deck forward of her main superstructure.
 During 1917 the carrier had been equipped with Sopwith Camel 2F.1a, naval variant of the Sopwith Camel.
 These partially replaced the Sopwith 1½ Strutter.
 In late 1917 a second flight deck was fitted aft, landing on which proved "almost as hazardous as ditching in the sea".
 Until such need arose she was dispatched on reconnaissance missions off the Heligoland Bight, searching for minefields and looking for evidence of counter-mining by the Germans.

-While Britain, Japan, and Russia had all performed ship-based air raids as early as 1914, these were performed by seaplanes lowered into the water using cranes.
-The Furious, by contrast, was designed to launch its aircraft directly with an onboard catapult.
+Plan

-An attack on the bases of the Naval Airship Division of the Imperial German Navy (Kaiserliche Marine) was allegedly suggested to Rear Admiral Phillimore by his Royal Air Force staff officer Lieutenant-Colonel Robert Clark-Hall and one of his pilots, Squadron Commander Richard Bell-Davies, VC.
+An attack on the bases of the Naval Airship Division of the Imperial German Navy (Kaiserliche Marine) was suggested to Rear Admiral Phillimore by his Royal Air Force staff officer Lieutenant-Colonel Robert Clark-Hall and one of his pilots, Squadron Commander Richard Bell-Davies, VC.
 Clark-Hall received Phillimore's approval and that of the Commander-in-Chief of the Grand Fleet, Admiral David Beatty.
+It was originally planned to use Sopwith 1½ Strutters in an attack but these were too valuable for reconnaissance and Sopwith Camels were substituted, whose range meant an attack on the airship base at Tønder.